Dr. Jason Trent

 Bio

-Dr. Trent received his PhD in Social/Personality Psychology.
-His most recent research has focused on first impressions, specifically the characteristics of the raters and targets that contribute to these kinds of judgments.
-Dr. Trent has also been involved in research relating to meaning in life, positive affect, and how trusting your intuition can influence how you view your world.
+Dr. Trent received his PhD in Social & Personality Psychology and runs the Social Psych and Technology (SPaT) Lab at Marist University.
+His most recent research interests include how different aspects of modern society (e.g., smartphones, social media, artificial intelligence, consumerism, etc.) influence human behavior and well-being.
+Dr. Trent has previously been involved in research relating to first impression judgments, meaning in life, positive affect, and how trusting your intuition can influence how you view your world.
 He particularly enjoys working with students on research projects they are passionate about.
-Dr. Trent's most recent interests include how different aspects of modern society (e.g., smartphones, social media, consumerism, etc.) influence human behavior.

 Education